 - Companies with engaged workers have 6% higher net profit margins.

 Engaging for success - when it comes to the productivity of an engaged member of staff there isn’t a comparison, making these investments and showing you care, by continually monitoring, investing and listening to your team members can set you up for success; and help you effectively manage working relationships.

 How to increase employee engagement

-A crucial first step in employee engagement strategies is to energise and inspire your team.
+A crucial first step in employee engagement management strategies is to energise and inspire your team.
 Communicating enthusiasm and passion is just part of this.
 Employees need to know that their work makes a difference, that it matters.
 It helps make employees feel more involved, eager to contribute and can help avoid procrastination.

 - Provide a clear vision.
 Employees need to understand the vision and goals of your business.
 They need to understand how their role contributes to organisational success.
 Use staff meetings to create a dialogue about the business’s vision regularly.
 Discuss how every employee can help achieve your vision and goals.
 Clear communication, both verbal and non-verbal, is vastly important.

 - Focus on culture.
 Developing a rewarding culture goes a long way toward improving engagement.
 Make sure team members feel valued.
 Start with a great onboarding experience and continue by recognising and rewarding superior job performance.
 Give employees praise about their job performance.

 - Build trust and respect with team members by keeping them informed.
 Even if you have to deliver bad news, employees appreciate honest, accurate, timely information.
 Keep the lines of communication open between all levels of the organisation.

 - Develop managers.
-Managers play an integral role in engagement.
+Managers play an integral role in increasing engagement.
 First and foremost, managers must be engaged themselves before they can act on employee engagement in the business.
 If managers are frustrated and unhappy about aspects of their job, they aren’t likely to be a positive influence on the rest of the team.
 Formulate a plan to increase managers’ engagement if they are not fully engaged.